Gurik-M/Kmeans-Dominant-Colour-Detection/README.md

-# Kmeans Dominant Colour Detection
+# K-means Dominant Colour Detection
-A k-means clustering computer vision algorithm for detecting the dominant color in an image.
+A k-means clustering algorithm for detecting the dominant color in an image.

 ## Overview